Rudxain/RX-wiki/README.md

 ## Disclaimer
 This **isn't [UD](urbandictionary.com), nor a Fandom/Wikia competitor.** This is *its own thing*.

 The only allowed articles here, are the ones that explain stuff about me or my content (any multi-media, including text and programs).
-I don't have time nor cognitive-bandwidth to deal with 3rd-party (or broad-party) terms.
+I don't have time nor cognitive-bandwidth to deal with 3rd-party (or [BP](https://rudxain.github.io/RX-wiki/wiki/Broad-party)) terms.

 ## CONTRIBUTING
 **DON'T** 🗿